$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: A theorem restricting Kronholm shifts

+While the previous lemma admits the possibility of nonzero differentials one might not expect from looking at the forgetful data, the next lemma makes use of the hierarchical structure to establish a condition in which we need not worry about surprise differentials.

-\begin{lemma} Under the assumptions of the theorem, if cells $e_\alpha$ and then $e_\beta$ are used in building a space $X$, but $\alpha\not\le\beta$, then there is no differential from the filtration degree of $\alpha$ to that of $\beta$ in the one-cell-at-a-time spectral sequence for $X$. \end{lemma}
+\begin{lem} Under the assumptions of the theorem, if cells $e_\alpha$ and then $e_\beta$ are used in building a space $X$, but $\alpha\not\le\beta$, then there is no differential from the filtration degree of $\alpha$ to that of $\beta$ in the one-cell-at-a-time spectral sequence for $X$. \end{lem}

+Our third lemma for this theorem establishes a fact we will use to split a long exact sequence into short exact sequences in the proof of the theorem.